grahamfalconer/CV/README.md

 During mt time at the International School of Cape Town:
   - I did weekly charity work in the township of Masiphumelele where I was able to work with children who live in extreme circumstances and educate them on the values of community, respect and togetherness.
+- Played in the schools first futsal team
   - Trained as a lifeguard on Camps Bay Beach where I learned emergency protocols and how to stay vigilient in busy times